plijnzaad/demultiplex/README.md

   git clone https://github.com/plijnzaad/demultiplex.git

-This will create a directory =demultiplex=.
+This will create a directory `demultiplex`.
 Make sure that directory is on your `$PATH`.
 If you use the `mismatch.pm` library, make sure that directory is part of your `$PERLLIB`.
-To get a 'usage message', run the script with a -h option.
+To get a 'usage message', run the script with a `-h` flag.

 This code used to reside in https://plijnzaad@github.com/plijnzaad/phtools, subdirectory `ngs/demultiplex`